AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 _, p_value = mcnemar(contingency_table, corrected=True)
 ```

-Finally we use the obtained P-value and the accuracies to determine whether we should deploy the Random Forest classifier to Production
+Finally we use the obtained P-value and the accuracies to decide whether we should deploy the Random Forest classifier to Production
 and archive the Logistic Regression classifier or not:

 ```python